Gennaro Papi

 Gennaro Papi (December 21, 1886 – November 29, 1941) was an Italian operatic conductor known for his work with the Metropolitan Opera and Chicago Civic Opera companies.

 A native of Naples, Papi studied at the conservatory in that city, holding various posts as conductor and choirmaster after his graduation.
-He came to the United States in 1913, becoming Arturo Toscanini's assistant on the conducting staff of the Metropolitan Opera in New York City.
-When Toscanini left the Met rather suddenly in 1915, Papi became the house's principal conductor, making his debut in that position on November 16, 1916, with Giacomo Puccini's Manon Lescaut.
-He left the Met in 1927 to become the first conductor of the Chicago Civic Opera, but returned to his old post in 1935.
+He immigrated to the United States in 1913 and became assistant to Arturo Toscanini, principal conductor of the Metropolitan Opera in New York City.
+When Toscanini resigned from the Met rather abruptly in 1915, Papi replaced him as chief conductor.
+He made his debut in that position on November 16, 1916, conducting Puccini's Manon Lescaut with Enrico Caruso and Frances Alda, heading the cast.
+Papi left the Met in 1927 to become the main conductor of the Chicago Civic Opera, but returned to his former post in 1935.

-Papi had collapsed and was found dead in his apartment just hours before he was to conduct a performance of La traviata at the Metropolitan on November 29, 1941; the performance, which was broadcast over the radio by NBC, marked the company debut of tenor Jan Peerce.
-Ettore Panizza instead conducted.
-News of Papi's death was intended to be withheld from the company until the performance ended, though the entire cast knew by the end of the first act.
+On the morning of November 29, 1941, Papi was found dead in his apartment just a few hours before he was to conduct a Saturday matinee performance of La traviata at the Metropolitan; the performance, which was broadcast over the radio by NBC, marked the Met debut of tenor Jan Peerce.
+Ettore Panizza conducted the performance.
+Although news of Papi's death was intended to be withheld from the company until after the performance ended, nearly the entire house knew by the end of the first act.